johnbayko/hicp/docs/hicp.rst

 by integers included in commands from the server, and a new item added with the same identifier as an existing item replaces the existing one.

-  Q. Why not identify items by strings so people can read them?
+  Q: Why not identify items by strings so people can read them?

-  A. Numbers can be represented by symbolic names (constants, enumerations) in source code.
+  A: Numbers can be represented by symbolic names (constants, enumerations) in source code.
 Doing this gives compile-time or run-time checks against typos.

-  Q. Why not replace header tags and keywords with integers?
+  Q: Why not replace header tags and keywords with integers?

-  A. I'm tempted, but I think that's going too far.
+  A: I'm tempted, but I think that's going too far.
 Those don't change, and are mostly hidden from application developers, so there's less chance that they will be misspelled.